This set of 8051 Micro-controller Multiple Choice Questions & Answers (MCQs) focuses on “I/O Port Programming and Addressing Modes”.

 Explanation: SETB is used to set a bit of a register.
 A stands for accumulator which is an 8 bit register, so it is an invalid instruction.

-Sanfoundry Global Education & Learning Series – Micro-controllers.
+Sanfoundry Global Education & Learning Series – Electronic Devices and Circuits.